 At any stage of your cancer you have a lot to deal with.
 Having pain too can make things harder for you, both emotionally and physically.

 Many people with cancer are scared that they will become addicted to painkillers.
 So they don’t ask for help.
 But it’s very rare for people taking painkillers for cancer pain to become addicted to them.
-And it’s important to control your pain.
+And it is important that the pain is controlled.

 Some painkillers can have side effects.
-Tell your doctor or specialist nurse if you have any side effects, so they can help you.
+Tell your doctor or specialist nurse if you have any side effects, so they can help you through them.